PythWare/Dynasty-Warriors-2-Visual-Guider/README.md

 # Quick Guide Usage

+If you have python 3 installed, you should be able to double click on the .pyw file without issue.
+If somehow you have issues then open command prompt in the current directory and type `python DW2_SGuider.pyw`

 When you mod squads, make sure to click Update Squad Data button in Squad Editor before changing to a different squad.
 If you want to batch mod more than 1 squad, hold down the left click and select all the squads you want selected.
 Whenever squads have different values during Multi-Select, the entry will say "Mixed".
 If you want to have all selected squads have the same value (i.e., making every squad have 8 guards) then delete the "Mixed" and enter the value you want to use and then click Update Squad Data.

 For entries that have a string/text with a value (i.e., North: 0), make sure to edit the value that comes after the colon.
 The string/text is meant to help you understand instead of just seeing a bunch of numbers.